-All of these shopping malls are close to Boston - meaning within or just outside of Route 128, the closer of the two highways that circle Boston.
+Both are close to Boston - meaning within or just outside of Route 128, the closer of the two highways that circle Boston.
 In non-rush hour traffic, you can reach all of them within 20 minutes or less (assuming you don't get lost).

 Patriot Place, the shopping / entertainment complex that includes Gillette Stadium in Foxboro, is fun and sports-oriented.
 With a luxury hotel and spa on site, Patriot Place doubles as a vacation destination.

-All of the Boston shopping malls listed on this page are open 7 days a week.
+All Boston shopping malls listed on this page are open 7 days a week.
 Typically, malls open at 9am or 10am and close at 9pm or 10pm on Mondays through Saturdays.
 Sunday mall hours are typically noon - 5pm or 6pm.

 Hours for restaurants and department stores within the malls may differ from mall hours.